neo-robotics/NRC/README.md

 ## Demo

-Watch our demo video: <https://www.youtube.com/watch?v=R0IuDfLkoBs>
+Watch our demo video on YouTube: <https://www.youtube.com/watch?v=R0IuDfLkoBs>

 #### Without NRC

-A autonomous white car is driving straight on a road:
+An autonomous white car is driving straight on a road:

 ![D1](https://github.com/neo-robotics/NRC/blob/master/figures/D1.jpg)

 Its onboard sensors could not detect any vehicles on the north-south road as they are blocked by the "walls".
-It keeps driving forward and collides with a red car:
+It keeps driving forward, and unfortunately, collides with a red car:
 ![D2](https://github.com/neo-robotics/NRC/blob/master/figures/D2.jpg)

 #### With NRC